 Jeremiah Welsh Artist at the Broadmoor Galleries

-For the past twenty years Connecticut born artist Jeremiah D. Welsh has undertaken the full-time pursuit of mastery in and exploration of low relief sculpture.
-Fifteen of those years were spent as a contractual relief sculptor for Matthews International Bronze, generating plastiline originals for architectural metal-casting applications.
-This position afforded Jeremiah with the opportunity to engage dynamically diverse subject matter for governmental, nonprofit and private clientele across the United States and around the world.
+For the past 24 years, Jeremiah D. Welsh has undertaken the full-time pursuit of mastery in low relief sculpture.
+Fifteen of those years (1997-2012) were spent as a relief sculptor for Matthews International Bronze, generating plastiline originals for architectural metal-casting applications.

-Mr. Welsh was welcomed by the National Sculpture Society as a newly elected member in 2016.
-Later in the same year, he was awarded the Pietro and Alfrieda Montana Memorial Prize for “an outstanding work, either carved or cast” in the 83rd Annual Awards Exhibition at the Brookgreen Gardens, South Carolina.
+From 2012-2015, Mr. Welsh lived in Japan where he flourished as a fine art sculptor.
+In January 2014, Jeremiah completed his first sculptural solo exhibition in Tokyo.
+Mr. Welsh was elected to the National Sculpture Society (NSS) in 2016.
+In the same year, his sculpture, Mayflies and Trout Rise, was awarded the Pietro and Alfrieda Montana Memorial Prize in the 83rd Annual Awards Exhibition at the Brookgreen Gardens.